-That is not near all there is to know about Daikon radish.
-Some people refer to it as Oriental radish, but daikon is a vegetable that actually goes by many names including: mooli, Chinese radish, Satsuma radish amd Japanese radish.
-In fact, daikon in Japanese means "big root."
-It is grown around the world, but primarily here in the U.S. daikon radish seeds are planted as a cover crop to prevent soil compaction, which then allows soil to absorb more rainfall.
+Some people refer to Daikon radish as Oriental radish, Chinese radish, Satsuma radish amd Japanese radish.
+In fact, Daikon in Japanese means "big root."
+It is grown around the world, but primarily here in the U.S. Daikon radish seeds are planted as a cover crop to prevent soil compaction, which then allows soil to absorb more rainfall.

-You can tell Daikon apart from other radishes by its appearance: it has large, fast growing leaves and a long white root which looks similar to a pale carrot.
+Daikon radishes look different than typical garden radishes.
+They have large, fast growing leaves and a long white root which looks similar to a pale carrot.
 Daikon can grow up to 20 inches long with a diameter of 4 inches.
-As far as flavor, it is considered milder and less peppery than other radishes.
-If you prefer to eat it raw, then it will have a mild and tangy taste with a crisp and juicy texture.
-If you prefer to cook it, it tastes similar to turnips.
+Their flavor is milder and less peppery than other radishes and can be eaten raw with a crisp and juicy texture.
+Or, if cooked, the taste is similar to turnip.

 Benefits of Daikon

 - Great weed suppression